-As Japanese society ages, the incidence of so-called lifestyle-related diseases-such as hypertension, diabetes and ischemic heart disease-continues to rise.
+As Japanese society ages, the number of person who has underlying disease of so-called lifestyle-related disease-such as hypertension, diabetes and ischemic heart disease-continues to rise.
 This tendency reflects not only OSH conditions of workplaces but also lifestyle people have led since their youth, including meals, exercise and habitual behavior, as well as levels of stress workers have been exposed to.
-For this purpose, the government revised the Industrial Safety and Health Act in 1988, which stipulates, without penalty, that employers should take steps to maintain and promote health of their employees, including providing general health education and medical advice.
+For this purpose, the government revised the Industrial Safety and Health Act in 1988, which stipulates that the employer shall make an effort to take steps to maintain and promote health of employees, including providing general health education and medical advice.
 In the same year, the government also launched the Total Health Promotion Plan (THP) for workers, and JISHA started the following projects to promote THP.